praveenk007/easy-csv/README.md

 This version is still in testing phase (basic testing with small data has been done).

 ### V2.0.0.0 - Multithreaded data processing and file writes
-Added an implementation for parallel processing and file writes.
+Added an implementation for **parallel processing and file writes**.
 Here's how this feature works:
 1. Utility divides `List<Object>` into n buckets (specified by client) with capacity `list.size() / n` each
 2. All buckets are then sent for processing (file creation) asynchronously
 3. The files are then zipped for compression.
 The path is provided to the user